TimeWarriors/TimeLamp/SlackReader/README.md

 ### What to do if one of the JSON-files gets undefined? ###
-If channels.json or users.json gets undefined.
+**If channels.json or users.json gets undefined.**<br />
-1. Open file and erase all content.
+1. Open file and erase all content.<br />
    It will probably look something like example below.
 ```
 undefined